 5. Disappointment with God

-Demandingness and disappointment go hand-in-hand.
+Demandingness and disappointment go hand in hand.
 Disappointment with God is a natural consequence of demands not met.
 Proverbs 13:12 says, “Hope deferred makes the heart sick, but desire fulfilled is a tree of life.”
 How true this is.
 That is why it is very important to know why we are following Christ.

 Too many people come into Christianity because of what they want God to do for them.
 On the one hand, it is important to realize that there are things only God can do for us.
 Only he can make our hearts come alive to him (what the theologians call regeneration); only he can forgive and cancel the debt of sin we have incurred; only he can shape us to conform to his image and give us a changed character and a new direction for our lives; only he promises us to never to leave nor forsake us; only he can raise us from the dead and give us life everlasting.

 On the other hand, we must realize that some of the deepest desires of our hearts may never be fulfilled.
 A deep disappointment with God can occur when we place those desires (however unaware we may be of doing so) in a place of prominence in our lives.
 We are mistaken when we think that it is only bad desires that are sinful in our lives; sometimes even good desires can become so large and important in our lives that they take a place of centeredness in our hearts, and then we find ourselves living for them rather than for God.
 James 1:14 says, “But each person is tempted when he is lured and enticed by his own desire.”
-James is using a Greek word, epithumia, which basically means “over desire,” or very strong desire.
-These desires can be good but they can also be destructive if they are out of balance in one’s life (“I must have this in my life!”) or out of bounds (outside of God’s design).
+James is using a Greek word, epithumia, which basically means “over-desire,” or “very strong desire.”
+These desires can be good, but they can also be destructive if they are out of balance in one’s life (“I must have this in my life!”) or out of bounds (outside of God’s design).

 Too often, even without realizing it, God can be viewed as a kind of spiritual Santa Claus.
-All of us have a wish list miles long.
+All of us have a wishlist miles long.
 One must be sure of what the “desire fulfilled,” like in the Proverbs passage, is for them.
-To think with a biblical world view of life, we need to acknowledge that we may not get everything we desire while on this earth.
+To think with a biblical worldview of life, we need to acknowledge that we may not get everything we desire while on this earth.
 We are left to live with longings and desires, many of which will not be fulfilled this side of the new heavens and the new earth.

 There is nothing that exposes the real foundations of our faith as when we realize that we are deeply disappointed with what God has allowed to be, or not allowed to be, in our lives.
-It is one thing to submit to God in his withholding, grieving those things that we have wished for while trusting in his goodness for his specific plan in our life; it is another thing altogether to develop a deep disappointment with God, which will inevitably produce a cold and demanding heart.
+It is one thing to submit to God in his withholding, grieving those things that we have wished for while trusting in his goodness for his specific plan in our lives; it is another thing altogether to develop a deep disappointment with God, which will inevitably produce a cold and demanding heart.

 It is easy to look at our disappointments in life and question whether or not God is really good; whether or not he knows what is best for us.
 If we do not answer that question affirmatively, then we can find ourselves slipping into disobedience where, with our actions, we will make sure we will not be disappointed again.
 Watch out for demandingness and deep disappointment!
 They go together, and they mark the path of impending spiritual disaster.

-6. Living in Dishonesty
+6. Living in dishonesty

 People don’t just “jump” back into disobedience.
-What usually happens is that they walk back step-by-step, and both they and those around them are typically unaware of what is happening.
+What usually happens is that they walk back step by step, and both they and those around them are typically unaware of what is happening.
 In every case at Harvest USA, where someone has come for help and then gone back into the gay life, this has been the case.
 When some have come back later, and we ask them when they first began to experience strong and overwhelming struggles to the point of giving in, they will point back to a specific period in time long before they fell.

 Yet, they never opened up to anyone about the struggle!
 Instead, they chose to pursue bondage again to sin—totally in secret.
 When questioned about why they didn’t come and share their heart with anyone about their struggles, virtually the same answer is given: “I knew you would tell me it was wrong.”